media regulation

 EU Digital & Media Weekly Report

-This report gathers policy and regulatory developments at EU level covered by Cullen International’s Digital Economy and Media services during last week.
-It also lists events taking place this week.
+This report gathers policy and regulatory developments at EU level covered by Cullen International’s Digital Economy and Media services during the last week.
+The last plenary session of the 2019-2024 European Parliament took place on 22-25 April 2024.
+No notable events were identified this week.

 EU Digital & Media Weekly Report